tushark88/travel-reopening/public/data/FI_international.md

 However, the Government still recommends avoiding unnecessary travel to other countries except for Norway, Denmark, Iceland, Estonia, Latvia, and Lithuania.

-For the most up–to–date international travel information, refer to the [Finnish Government](https://valtioneuvosto.fi/en/information-on-coronavirus/current-restrictions).
+For the most up-to-date international travel information, refer to the [Finnish Government](https://valtioneuvosto.fi/en/information-on-coronavirus/current-restrictions).